avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 Bringing a file up-to-date is defined recursively as follows:

 * First, bring its dependencies up to date.
-* If the file is now older than any of its dependencies, or if it does not exist, execute its corresponding command(s).(Note that I include the plural case since a rule may have more than one command.)
+* If the file is now older than any of its dependencies, or if it does not exist, execute its corresponding command(s).

 The key point to recognize is that `make` cannot determine how to proceed with a file until it has ensured that its (direct and transitive) dependencies are up-to-date.
 Any traversal of the dependency graph in which each file's dependencies are processed before the file itself is a valid traversal.
 If you've taken COS226, one such traversal might immediately come to mind: depth-first search (DFS).